chrultrabook/docs/docs/allaboutfirmware.md

 * Carries zero risk of bricking the device
 * On many models, includes bugfixes and enables additional functionality
 * Required to boot windows on Zen2 devices (Ryzen 3000)
-* Touch screen does not work
-* AVS microphone does not work

 {: .warning }
 Touchscreen and AVS microphone **WILL NOT** work!